 MATH 420 Mathematical Modeling (3) Prerequisite: MATH 241; and MATH 246; and STAT 400; and MATH 240 or MATH 461 and permission of department.
-Also offered as MAPL 420.
-Credit will be granted for only one of the following: MATH 420 or MAPL 420.
+Also offered as AMSC 420.
+Credit will be granted for only one of the following: AMSC 420, MAPL 420 or MATH 420.
 The course will develop skills in mathematical modeling through practical experience.
-Students will work in groups on specific projects involving real-life problems that are accessible to their existing mathematical backgrounds.
-In addition to the development of mathematical models, emphasis will be placed on the use of computational methods to investigate these models, and effective oral and written presentation of the results.
+Students will work in groups on specific projects involving real-life problems that are accessible to their existing mathematical models, emphasis will be placed on the use of computational methods to investigate these models, and effective oral and written presentation of the results.